sciZer0/7/v/README.md

-## New Approach to Consensus or Extremely Efficient True-Decentralization
+## New Consensus Mechanism or Extremely Efficient True-Decentralization

-This new approach allows us to reach consensus highly efficiently.
+This new consensus mechanism allows us to reach consensus highly efficiently.

 The approach doesn't require stakes from Validators (unlike POS) and of course doesn't require doing massive hash-works (unlike POW).

-At the same time, the approach uses Solana's Proof-Of-History mechanism — but again, consensus is happening without any stakes.
+At the same time, the approach uses Solana's Proof-Of-History mechanism and is much like POS — but again, consensus is happening without any stakes.

 The whole trick is that this approach might be efficiently used only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.